 Trees chosen for Fall color are another group that deserve special attention, Maples, Oaks and many others can provide a riot of color in the landscape.

-Chamaecyparis lawsoniana imbricata pendula (pictured above) with its pendulus foliage makes an interestin addition to the landscape positioned on the curve of a path for maximum impact.
+Chamaecyparis lawsoniana imbricata pendula with its pendulus foliage makes an interesting addition to the landscape positioned on the curve of a path for maximum impact

 Consider the growing habit of trees in the landscape, do you require a spreading tree with a large crown or a columnar tree with a very upright growing habit?

-If you are looking for something really different pictured above is Brachychiton rupestris or 'Queensland Bottle Tree', with a fascinating swollen trunk that would be a feature in any landscape.
+If you are looking for something really different pictured below is Brachychiton rupestris or ‘Queensland Bottle Tree’, with a fascinating swollen trunk that would be a feature in any landscape.

 Magnolia Felix